 As part of the divorce agreement, Dale and Brenda had entered into a property settlement agreement which clearly stated that both parties relinquished their claims against each other’s life insurance policies, retirement accounts, stocks, and pension plans.
 This property settlement agreement is a contractually binding contract which supersedes the beneficiary designation on the life insurance policy.

 However, the court also clearly stated that as a general rule, a divorce will not affect a beneficiary designation to a life insurance policy.
 Instead, the beneficiary’s claim is subject to the terms of the policy, not the status of the marital relationship.
 Had Dale and Brenda not included that property settlement agreement in their divorce, she would have been entitled to claim his life insurance benefits.

 The rules for claiming life insurance benefits after a divorce vary from state to state.
 Therefore, it is important to work with an experienced divorce attorney who can guide you through this complicated process and ensure your final settlement addresses all issues regarding benefits.
 But regardless, the best way to avoid a situation like this is to change the beneficiary designation on your policy after your divorce.

-Jeffrey M. Bloom is a family law attorney with more than 20 years of experience helping individuals in the Hackensack and Hudson County areas.
+Jeffrey M. Bloom is a family law attorney with more than 20 years of experience helping individuals in the Hudson County areas.
 He knows the complex laws which apply to divorce cases in New York and New Jersey, and he will fight aggressively to ensure your best interests are protected every step of the way.

 If you are going through a divorce, please contact the Law Offices of Jeffrey M. Bloom today to schedule a consultation.
-Mr. Bloom serves clients in Hackensack, Ridgewood, Bergen County, and Hudson County.
+Mr. Bloom serves clients in Ridgewood, Bergen County, and Hudson County.